 Fort Sam Houston National Cemetery

 Hodge's sons and sons-in-law were active in the Texas Revolution.
 Hodge shepherded the women, children, and family slaves in their flight to safety.
 In her memoirs his granddaughter, Clarinda Pevehouse Kegans, described him as a tall, white-haired man who raised fine horses and was usually too preoccupied for his grandchildren.
 However, that changed during their escape.
-They traveled by night, and as they walked Hodge held some child's hand in his, and all through the dark night they could hear his voice-sometimes laughing, sometimes cajoling-even above the rain and thunder.
+They traveled by night, and as they walked Hodge held some child's hand in his, and all through the dark night they could hear his voice - sometimes laughing, sometimes cajoling - even above the rain and thunder.
 They huddled in a thicket on April 21 and listened to the guns of San Jacinto.
 Hodge brought his family back to Oyster Creek, but he was ill and exhausted.
 He died on August 17, 1836, and is buried at Hodge's Bend Cemetery.
-In 1912 a stone in his honor was placed in Sam Houston Park, Houston.
+Source

-Alexander Hodge's tombstone has two contrary dates for his birth year.
-The older military marker has it inscribed as 1757, whereas the DAR medallion states that he was born in 1760.
-The newest genealogical research shows that he was born sometime between 1760 and 1762, with 1760 being the most likely.
+Note: Alexander Hodge's tombstone has two different dates for his birth year.
+It is inscribed as 1757 on the military marker, whereas the DAR medallion states that he was born in 1760.
+Recent genealogical research shows that he was born sometime between 1760 and 1762, with 1760 being the most likely.